ENCODE-DCC/pyencoded-tools/ihec/README.md

     Create EpiRR submissions for all released ENCODE reference epigenomes.

+  - `./compare_epirr_submission.py ENCODE_12112019/ ENCODE_12132019/`

+    Compare two EpiRR submissions in "ENCODE_12112019" and "ENCODE_12132019"

 * Expected outputs:

-  This script will validate generated EpiRR submission using ihec-ecosystems.
+  The `epiRR.py` script will validate generated EpiRR submission using ihec-ecosystems.
 For every ENCODE reference epigenome, there will be five files:

   1. ENCSR191PVZ.refepi.json
   2. ENCSR191PVZ_experiment.xml